TannerGabriel/learning-go/advanced-programs/PrometheusHTTPServer/README.md

 ### Generating load on HTTP Server

-You can either generate load manually by visiting the HTTP page on localhost:9000 or generate load using some load generator.
+You can either generate load manually by visiting the HTTP page on localhost:8080 or generate load using some load generator.
 I use [Hey](https://github.com/rakyll/hey), which is an easy to use command-line tool.

 ```
-hey -z 5m -q 5 -m GET -H "Accept: text/html" http://127.0.0.1:9000
+hey -z 5m -q 5 -m GET -H "Accept: text/html" http://127.0.0.1:8080

+hey -n 10000 -c 100 -m GET -H "Accept: text/html" http://127.0.0.1:8080
 ```

-You can now see the metrics of your application on localhost:9000/Prometheus.
+You can now see the metrics of your application on http://localhost:8080/metrics.

 ### Importing Grafana dashboard